 Customizing Your Conservatory: Where You Can Save

-Single door or double door?
-Well, a single door cost half the price of a double door, so decide accordingly.
+Single door vs double door: A single door cost half the price of a double door, so decide accordingly.

 Opening windows: how many windows do you want to open?
 It adds about $1000 to the project for each operating window, with ClearView retractable screen.
 Do you plan to open windows?
 Where is the best airflow?

 Roof vents: Sound like and good idea and they are.
 However, most of our customers seldom use them.
 We can automate them, and then they are used frequently, but this will add about $1500.00 to each roof vent.
 Consider this wisely.
 Is there another way to evacuate hot air from the roof?
 I use a fan in the attic that pulls air from the room and puts it out the roof of the house.
 Cheap to install and very effective.

 Muntins: All those pretty shapes in the windows.
 The colonial bars (we call them Georgian), half round hoops.
 We even do custom leaded windows with bevels and colors.
 If you have an older home, we can match other window details in the house.
 Its all available, but it does cost money.

 SDL glass: In this case SDL stands for simulated divided lite.
 It means that when we put the muntin on the window, it is applied outside and inside.
 In addition, there is a spacer bar inside the insulated glass that matches the muntin on the glass, so the window appears to have truly divided glass, but it is simulated.
 More on that later.

 We will help guide each and every inquiry we receive down the path to a new conservatory that is just right for your home, and your budget.
 Though others may feel that a conservatory needs to be a very expensive addition, we do not.
 We feel that at some level, everyone should be able to afford the luxury of adding more light and pleasure to your home.